Top Travel Tips For Deaf People in 2023

 The trip had such an impact on me that I was literally brought to tears.

-But that said, I still missed out on information from audio guides.
-Imagine what more information I could’ve learned.
+But that said, I still missed out on a host of information from audio guides.
+Imagine what more information I could’ve learned, if I had access to it.

 6. Embrace The Internet(!)